 It is possible to nominate for the EU award the investigative stories published or broadcasted at any type of media in Serbia: print, radio, TV, online or combination of those.

 A journalist or a group of journalists can be nominated for the award.
 The contest is open to professional journalists who have any kind of employment or engagement in the media (e.g. full time employment, honorarium work/free lancing, self-employment, or similar).

-Following a decision by the European Commission, this contest introduces a new sub-category for the best story by young investigative journalist.
+The contest includes a sub-category for the best story by young investigative journalist.
 Young investigative journalists also qualify for the general award.

 Up to three best entries will be awarded.